Whether it’s their given name or a nickname, these athletes and sports figures fit right in on Halloween.

 Webb’s racing career lasted all of four races, in which he never finished higher than 19th.
 Tony Stewart may have made the move famous, but it would have been something to see Webb climb the fence after reaching Victory Lane, no?

 The professional golfer’s given name is James Frederick Webb, but whatever you choose to call him, you have to include major champion in that title.
 Simpson won the 2012 U.S. Open at Olympic Club in San Francisco with a final score of one-over par.
-Simpson also played in his first Ryder Cup last year, as one of four rookies on the U.S. team that fell victim to a historic comeback by the European team.
-Earlier this month, Simpson earned his fourth career PGA Tour victory by claiming the Shriners Hospitals for Children Open title by a commanding six strokes.
+Simpson has four career victories on the PGA Tour and has been a member of two Presidents Cup (2011, '13) and two Ryder Cup (2012, '14) teams.
+Simpson was one of Tom Watson's captain's picks for the 2014 U.S. team that failed to wrest the Cup back from Europe.
+Simpson went 0-1-1 at the competition held at Gleneagles in Scotland, losing his Friday morning fourballs match with partner Bubba Watson and having his Sunday singles match against Ian Poulter.

 MLB (Arizona Diamondbacks 2003-09)